Skip to content

 Lake Titicaca

-Lake Titicaca lies at an altitude of approximately 3,810 meters and is one of the world's highest navigable lakes for larger ships.
-Its location in the Altiplano shapes the climate, culture, and landscape around Puno on the Peruvian side.
+Lake Titicaca is located at an altitude of approximately 3,810 meters and is one of the world's highest navigable lakes for large vessels.

 Nazca Lines